 Given that Komatsu operates on a global scale with development, production, sales and other bases established around the world, Komatsu is exposed to a variety of risks.
 Komatsu has identified the following risks as its primary risks based on information currently available to it.
-Any forward-looking statements included in the descriptions below are based on current Komatsu's judgement as of June 18, 2018.
+Following description contains forward-looking statements which the Company judged as of the filing date of this Annual Securities Report.

 1. Economic and market conditions

 The business environment in which Komatsu operates and the market demand for its products may change substantially as a result of economic and market conditions, political and social circumstances, competitive conditions, or the like, which differ from region to region.

 These changes in the business environment in which Komatsu operates may lead to a decline in sales, and inefficient inventory levels and/or production capacities, thereby causing Komatsu to record lower profitability and incur additional expenses and losses.
 As a result, Komatsu's results of operations may be adversely affected.